sourcegraph/handbook/content/departments/product-engineering/engineering/process/engineering_ownership.md

 The table is generated from [data/engineering_ownership.yml](https://github.com/sourcegraph/handbook/blob/main/data/engineering_ownership.yml).
 You can [edit that file](https://github.com/sourcegraph/handbook/blob/main/data/engineering_ownership.yml) to make changes.

-If you see an area that is missing or has no owner and you need an answer, contact the #product-eng-planning channel for help.
+If you see an area that is missing or has no owner, figure out who the right owner is and add it to the handbook.
+If you can't figure out who the right owner is, post in #eng-leads.

 {{generator:engineering_ownership}}